brian-e-shilo/MavenUsage/README.md

 - **Java Development Kit (JDK)**: Version 8 or above
 - **Apache Maven**: Version 3.6.3 or above

-I attached the complete pdf, which is also the same file that I had submitted as an assignment for my college earlier this year.
+I have attached the complete pdf, which is also the same file that I had submitted as an assignment for my college earlier this year.
 It illustrates everything in detail

 Hope you find it helpful!